-Where do you bicycle in the naval city Karlskrona?
+Where do you ride a bicycle in Karlskrona?

 World Heritage Round

-(Less than 3 km depending on the road choice)
+(Less than 3 km depending on road choice)

-Start centrally and experience Stortorget in the middle of Trossö (the highest point on the island) under the supervision of the very self Karl XI (who stands statue in the square), Fredrikskyrkan, the German Church and the fantastic Ice cream shop where you can enjoy substantial ice creams in homemade waffle mugs.
-Scroll on to the Admiralty Park where the considerable belfry impresses and continue to Björkholmen, the Old Shipyard with the ropes track, King's Bridge with Bastion Aurora - after all, it was here that military and civilians gathered to welcome both kings and envoys during Karlskrona's impressive history.
-Don't miss the Admiralty Church, old man Rosenbom (with the parish's poor box) and the fantastic Stumholmen with the Marine Museum, hangars and the Sloop- and longboat hide.
+Start centrally and experience Stortorget in the middle of Trossö under the supervision of the very self Karl XI (who stands statue in the square).
+Also see Fredrikskyrkan, the German Church and the fantastic Glasier where you can enjoy substantial ice creams in home-made waffle mugs.
+Scroll on to the Amiralty Park, and the large bell tower that impresses.
+Continue to Björkholmen, the Old Shipyard with the ropes track, King's Bridge with Bastion Aurora - after all, it was here that military and civilians gathered to welcome both kings and envoys during Karlskrona's impressive history.
+Don't miss the Admiralty Church, old man Rosenbom (with the parish's poverty box) and the fantastic Stumholmen with the Marine Museum, hangars and the small ship hide.
 Don't forget to bring swimwear as one of Karlskrona's most popular beaches is at Stumholmen (just outside the Marine Museum).

 Jump on the bike and experience Karlskrona's best city beaches.
-Try the cliffs at Stakholmen (maybe not the best bathing in the world, but oh so beautiful cliffs) and the beaches at Saltö Badplats (plus for the cliffs), Dragsö Camping, Långö and Stumholmen.
-The easiest way is to rent a bike in the city or start from one of the beaches along the way.
+Try the cliffs at Stakholmen (maybe not the world's best bath, but oh so beautiful cliffs) and the beaches at Saltö Bathground (plus for the cliffs), Dragsö Camping, Långö and Stumholmen.
+Rent a bike in the city or start from one of the beaches along the way.
 Popular Dragsö Camping has twenty beautiful bikes for rent and also Sportkompaniet in the middle of town.
 From Dragsö Camping it is around five kilometres to Långö Bathing Place and just 4 km to the Marinmuseum and Stumholmen.

 Karlskrona Center - Torhamn

 Start in central Karlskrona and follow the Borgmästarkajen past the Fish Market and Blekinge Museum on the way north.
 Keep west of Pottholmen and follow Sunnavägen past Tullparken, Bergåsa, Lyckeby and Lösen.
 Shortly after Barnens Gård, keep right on Öljersjövägen and cycle parallel to the E22 to Torsträva.
-The cycle inside the Trummenäset and Ramdala before coming out on Torhamnsvägen just north of Hallarum.
+Go biking inside the Trummenäset and Ramdala before coming out on Torhamnsvägen just north of Hallarum.
 The port of Torhamn is only over 10 km from here.
 Do not miss Café Måsen in Torhamn.
 From Torhamn you can take the boat back to Karlskrona.
 Keep in mind that you are only allowed to bring your bike on board as long as you have space.
 To be on the safe side, you should call the Archipelago traffic and double-check if the motorcycle really fits.
-Phone +04645578331. www.blekingetrafiken.se
+Tel.
+0455-783 31. www.blekingetrafiken.se

 Karlskrona - Hasslö